timothymin/timothymin.github.io/_posts/2025-04-14-policy-iteration.md

 $V^{\pi_{k}}$ is the fixed point of the Bellman operator, so $V^{\pi_{k+1}}\ge V^{\pi_{k}}$.

-Policy Iteration provides conceptual background of Actor-Critic methods of Deep RL.
+Policy Iteration provides a background of Actor-Critic methods of Deep RL.